- ICH GCP

 Immunogenicity

-Measurement of anti-drug antibodies and neutralizing antibodies at baseline and at identified points during the study.
+Measurement of anti-drug antibodies and neutralizing antibodies at baseline until the end of the study (up to 24 weeks post-dose baseline).

 Collaborators and Investigators